LaTosha Brown: Early life and education

-Brown was born in 1970 in Selma, Alabama to a farming family.
+Brown was born in Selma, Alabama to a farming family.
 She attended Baptist churches as a child.

 Brown's parents separated when Brown was young, and she and her mother moved in with Brown's maternal grandparents in Mobile, Alabama.
 Brown describes her grandmother as her "soulmate" and a significant influence in her life; from the age of six Brown accompanied her grandmother to the polls where her grandmother "dressed in her Sunday best" and emphasized the importance of her ability to vote: She was born in 1910 and not permitted to do so for most of her life.
 Brown's grandfather, who had been similarly denied access to the polls throughout his life, carried a poll tax receipt in his wallet as a reminder.

 Brown was fascinated with power from a young age: She recalls frequently asking her mother who the owner or leader was each time they entered a restaurant, store or church.

 Brown attended Selma High School and had early aspirations of becoming a jazz singer, an interest that she continually incorporates into her work.
-She attended Auburn University at Mongtomery where she studied political science and government.
+She attended Auburn University at Montgomery where she studied political science and government.
 She became a mother during this time and left the university, taking a job at a clothing shop where she began her activism, discussing with customers the books she was reading to pass the time at work.